 - Faculty mentored temporal bone dissection - half day

-The fellow may participate in caring for any otologic surgical patient.
+The fellow may participate in the care of any otologic surgical patient.
 The fellow's hands-on operative experience will be focused on inner ear procedures, facial nerve disorders and neurotologic skull base surgery.
 Our team strongly emphasizes choosing the most suitable approach for vestibular schwannoma tumor resection, rather than surgeon preference or institutional tradition.
 We believe this to be one of the distinguishing characteristics of the University of Michigan Neurotology training program.
-We also tend not to recommend stereotactic radiation for healthy patients with unilateral benign tumors.
-The translabyrinthine approach is used most frequently, in over half of the vestibular schwannoma procedures.
-The other tumor resections are performed with the goal of hearing preservation using either the middle fossa approach or the retrosigmoid approach, the latter of which is also occasionally used for debulking of the largest tumors.
-Surgical case volumes for our most recent fellows are provided here:
+We tend not to recommend early stereotactic radiation for healthy patients with unilateral benign tumors.
+If the patient elects to pursue surgical resection rather than observation, the translabyrinthine approach is used in over half of our vestibular schwannoma procedures.
+The other approaches are performed with the goal of hearing preservation using either the middle fossa approach or the retrosigmoid approach, the latter of which is also used for subtotal resection of the largest tumors.
+The hearing preservation rates in our middle fossa operations are among the best published results.
+Surgical case volumes for our recent fellows are as follows:

 These advanced neurotologic procedures are performed by fellows and clinical faculty.
-Though middle ear and mastoid surgery are primarily performed by residents on the Otology Service under the supervision of clinical faculty, with increasing faculty size the fellows have been involved in these operations more frequently than in the past.
+Middle ear and mastoid surgery are primarily prioritized for resident training while they undertake their ten-week rotations with the Otology Service.
+With increasing faculty size, the fellows have been involved in these operations more frequently than in the past.
+As such, there may be the opportunity to perform cochlear implants or surgery for chronic otitis media on days when there are no advanced temporal bone or neurotologic procedures on the schedule.

-Applicants must be eligible for the American Board of Otolaryngology examination or already board-certified.
-A training license to practice medicine in the state of Michigan is required for duties related to the training program, but an unrestricted license is needed if outside medical activities are planned.
+Applicants must be eligible for the American Board of Otolaryngology examination or already be board-certified.
+A training license to practice medicine in the state of Michigan is required for duties related to the training program.
+An unrestricted license is needed if outside medical activities are planned.
+Moonlighting is permissible if approved at the discretion of the program director.
 The fellow is appointed as a house officer due to ACGME regulations, and thus does not have independent clinical practice duties or routine on-call activities.
 The fellow will undertake the following duties related to clinical patient care:

 - Assist division faculty in evaluation of outpatients with otologic complaints, generally 1.5 days per week.

-- Be available to make rounds with the residents during weekdays and one weekend day if there are Neurotology patients in the hospital.
+- Be available to make rounds with the residents each weekday and one weekend day when there are Neurotology inpatients in the hospital.

 - Organize and present the clinical information regarding upcoming surgical cases at the weekly Otology Case Conference.